Anxiety Free Treatment

 General anesthesia – a drug-induced loss of consciousness during which patients are not arousable, even by painful stimulation.
 The ability to independently maintain ventilatory function is often impaired.
 Patients often require assistance in maintaining a patent airway, and positive pressure ventilation may be required because of depressed spontaneous ventilation or drug-induced depression of neuromuscular function.
 Cardiovascular function may be impaired.

-To get further information, please review the Anesthesia Guidlines from the Americal Dental Association.
+To get further information, please review the Anesthesia Guidlines from the American Dental Association.